ImJiyun/Learning-React/11-handling-side-effects/README.md

 #### **Dependency Array**

-- Lists variables or state values that the effect depends on.
+- props or state values that the effect depends on. (any value that causes the component function to execute again)
 - React re-runs the effect when any listed value changes.

 #### **Example**: